upbeatboom321/Electric-Toothbrush-Converter/testing/iteration-log.md

 **Date:** March 28 2026

 **Build description:**
-[will be explained]
+This case consists of 3 parts that are all individually printed.
+First we have the Main body where the toothbrush, battery, switch and vibration motor are to be installed in.
+The Main body has an opening hatch using a hinge to open and insert you toothbrush.
+Second we have the Back lid which will allow easy access to the batteries, switch and motor.
+Lastly we have the link bar which will attach to the toothbrush and will be mounted inside the Main body.
+This is a very simple design only to accomade the minimum requirements to make this project succeed.

 **Configuration:**
 - Motor: DC Coreless Vibration Motor 7x25mm, 1-6V Rated, 8000-20000RPM
 - Power source: 3xAAA batteries in series
 - Material: PLA plastic
-- Brush attachment: Semi-cicrle like clip that goes around the midpoint of the bursh
+- Brush attachment: Semi-cicrle like clip that goes around the lower midpoint of the bursh

 **Observations:**
 - Back lid is not able to firmly attch to the body and contact point have broken off due to being to thin